ralof-x/files-check/README.md

 retains the structure of the given directory and contains important information about each file such as the time and date it was last edited, its size in KiloBytes as well as name and location.
-This dictionary is then saved into a json file in location `prog/saves`
+This dictionary is then saved into a json file in location `prog/saves`.
+It prints out the information that is collected about each file.

 # What is planned
- - make it print the information to the command line from where it was called
  - give it the ability to take two locations
- -

 # Issues
  - no warning, if the given argument is not a directory: the program